In this chapter we will cover three basic

 It means the pc is in bad shape as a case.
 It doesn't seem to respond to what the auditor asks or does.
 It does not even seem to respond to the pc's thoughts.

-It can be a chronic pattern or it can be true for a part of the session.
+It can be a chronic pattern or it can be true for a part of the session where the pc contacts masses in his Bank.

 A Stage Four needle goes up 2.5-5 cm (1-2") then sticks for a moment.
 Dips down in a sweep, then back up and sticks there again.
 Always the same distance and with great regularity.
 Nothing you say or the pc says changes that (except body reactions).